awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.md

 ## Monitoring Amazon Aurora MySQL Replication<a name="AuroraMySQL.Replication.Monitoring"></a>

 Read scaling and high availability depend on minimal lag time\.
-You can monitor how far an Aurora Replica is lagging behind the primary instance of your Aurora MySQL DB cluster by monitoring the Amazon CloudWatch `ReplicaLag` metric\.
-Because Aurora Replicas read from the same cluster volume as the primary instance, the `ReplicaLag` metric has a different meaning for an Aurora MySQL DB cluster\.
-The `ReplicaLag` metric for an Aurora Replica indicates the lag for the page cache of the Aurora Replica compared to that of the primary instance\.
+You can monitor how far an Aurora Replica is lagging behind the primary instance of your Aurora MySQL DB cluster by monitoring the Amazon CloudWatch `AuroraReplicaLag` metric\.
+The `AuroraReplicaLag` metric is recorded in each Aurora Replica\.

+The primary DB instance also records the `AuroraReplicaLagMaximum` and `AuroraReplicaLagMinimum` Amazon CloudWatch metrics\.
+The `AuroraReplicaLagMaximum` metric records the maximum amount of lag between the primary DB instance and each Aurora Replica in the DB cluster\.
+The `AuroraReplicaLagMinimum` metric records the minimum amount of lag between the primary DB instance and each Aurora Replica in the DB cluster\.

-If you need the most current value for Aurora Replica lag, you can query the `mysql.ro_replica_status` table in your Aurora MySQL DB cluster and check the value in the `Replica_lag_in_msec` column\.
-This column value is provided to Amazon CloudWatch as the value for the `ReplicaLag` metric\.
-The values in the `mysql.ro_replica_status` are also provided in the `INFORMATION_SCHEMA.REPLICA_HOST_STATUS` table in your Aurora MySQL DB cluster\.
+If you need the most current value for Aurora Replica lag, you can query the `mysql.ro_replica_status` table on the primary instance in your Aurora MySQL DB cluster and check the value in the `Replica_lag_in_msec` column\.
+This column value is provided to Amazon CloudWatch as the value for the `AuroraReplicaLag` metric\.
+The Aurora Replica lag is also recorded on each Aurora Replica in the `INFORMATION_SCHEMA.REPLICA_HOST_STATUS` table in your Aurora MySQL DB cluster\.

 For more information on monitoring RDS instances and CloudWatch metrics, see [Monitoring an Amazon Aurora DB Cluster](MonitoringAurora.md)\.